MicrosoftDocs/fabric-docs/docs/data-warehouse/guidelines-warehouse-performance.md

 ## Cold run (cold cache) performance during public preview

-[Caching with local SSD and memory](caching.md) is automatically enabled.
+[Caching with local SSD and memory](caching.md) is automatic.
 Cold run or first run query performance will be continuously improved during the Preview period.
 If you are experiencing cold run performance issues during your preview experience (for example, the first 1-3 executions of a query perform noticeably slower than subsequent executions) here are a couple of things you can do that may improve your cold run performance:

 - Manually create statistics.
 Auto-statistics is not available in preview at this time.
 Review the [statistics](statistics.md) article to better understand the role of statistics and for guidance on how to create manual statistics to improve your query performance during preview.